Renting with Barbers

-After the interview and completion of the credit check and referencing we will then arrange a date for you to sign the Tenancy Agreement.
 You will be asked to pay the deposit and the first month’s rent (minus the holding deposit already paid) and Deposit in cleared funds in advance.
 Once monies have been received all tenancy paperwork, full ingoing schedule of condition and relevant documents will be issued generally the day prior to the tenancy commencing for your completion, on the day you of commencement you can collect the keys to your new home!
 Your deposit will be registered with The Tenancy Deposit Scheme.
 This is a mandatory government backed scheme protecting the Tenant and Landlord.

 This means the landlord uses Barbers to manage the lease.
 In some cases the tenant may never meet or speak to his/her landlord and will soley deal with the Letting Agent.